 In October 1979, Rev. Aaron Willford, Jr. was called to pastor and ordained as a Missionary Baptist Minister by the Central Baptist Association.
 Under his leadership the church has continued in its mission, purpose and growth.
 The Rev. W. Conrad Gibson and Gladys Jernigan have been ordalned, new ministries have been added including the James Norrell Scholarship Committee, Rappin' With the Rev. and His Wife, and many ministries reorganized.
 The church has acquired additional properties next to the building and improvements made to the existing building.

-We give thanks to Almighty God for 84 years of being able to freely worship according to our religious beliefs and convictions, carrying out our purpose as "a church with a vision and a mission."
+We give thanks to Almighty God for being able to freely worship according to our religious beliefs and convictions, carrying out our purpose as "a church with a vision and a mission."